 Funds are allocated annually to NCCC by the Connecticut Office of Higher Education.
 These grants are earmarked for Connecticut residents enrolled in degree programs of study.
 The Financial Aid Office makes these need-based awards to applicants based upon assessment of financial need determined by the appropriate year FAFSA.
+A component for academic merit is also built into a merit and need-based Governor's Scholarship program as determined by the Connecticut Office of Higher Education.

-Northwestern Connecticut Community College Grant (NCCC Grant).
+Northwestern Connecticut Community College Grant

+(NCCC Grant).
 Funds are allocated annually to NCCC to provide grant awards to Connecticut residents who demonstrate need.
 Grants may not exceed tuition and fees, textbooks and supplies.